Fashion History, Victorians

 Cage crinoline or artificial crinoline of 1856, basic frame crinoline giving domed appearance.

-In the 1830s a linen material woven with horsehair called crinoline was first used for cloth petticoats.
+In the 1830s A linen material woven with horsehair called crinoline was first used for cloth petticoats.

 The word crinoline comes from the French for 'crin' and 'lin', meaning horsehair and linen respectively.